DantePillon/naughts-and-crosses/README.md

 # Naughts-and-Crosses
-This is a project I completed using Jetbrains Academy while I was revising my programming knowledge in order to apply for an internship..
+This is a project I completed using Jetbrains Academy while I was revising my programming knowledge in order to apply for an internship.